python/docker-bpo/README.md

 Building this image locally is as simple as running:

 ```
-make REPO=username
+make USERNAME=username
 ```

-where `REPO=username` will be the repository name for your docker images.
-If none is specified `unknown` will be used.
+where `USERNAME=username` will be the repository name for your docker images.
+If none is specified, `unknown` will be used.

+Aditionally you can specify which base image will be used for your docker image.
+To do so specify `BASE_DISTRO=fedora`, in all other cases ubuntu will be used.

 Troubleshooting